 |New Hampshire, Arizona, and Virginia are the only state that do not require at least minimum liability coverage to legally drive, but you are still required to provide proof of financial responsibility||New Hampshire Department of Safety Division of Motor Vehicles, Arizona Department of Vehicle Insurance, Virginia Department of Motor Vehicles|

-Third-party car insurance is the most basic form of car insurance, also known as liability insurance.
-It is mandated (in some form) in every state of the U.S.
+What is car insurance from a third party?
+Third-party auto insurance is the most basic form of car insurance, also known as third-party liability insurance.
+It is mandated (in some form) in almost every state of the U.S.

 Third-party insurance covers you for the damage you cause (property or physical) to other drivers; it will pay for the medical coverage of the passengers and drivers of vehicles you damage, as well as the cost of the repairs to the vehicle you damaged.

 Ready to find affordable third-party auto insurance rates?
 Enter your ZIP code above to use our free insurance quote comparison tool.